petejohanson/angular-hy-res/README.md

 * Convenience function on `hrResource` to check for presence of relation in either links or embedded.
 * Hypermedia Actions/Forms?
 (Not present in HAL)
 * Handle following a link relation that will be an array once the given resource resolves.
-* Allow configuration of custom media types to be processed by HAL extension
 * Mixins for resources based on... profile? link relation that was followed?
 * Differentiate between embedded link vs embedded representation (See Siren spec)
 * Correct relative URI resolution for following links.